What is DKIM?

 How does DKIM improve deliverability?

-With more confidence in the veracity of your email, MBP are more likely to deliver your mail.
+With more confidence in the veracity of your email, DKIM is now a minimum requirement for bulk senders with Gmail and Yahoo.
 With high delivery rates, low spam complaints (because recipients will believe your email to be trustworthy), and a general demonstration of taking security seriously, you’ll reap the positive benefits of DKIM authentication.
 Combining these signals contributes to a good sender reputation and deliverability.

 What do SPF and DMARC have to do with DKIM?